gyqi/Tumblr/README.md

-# Tumblor
+# Tumblr

-README for Tumblor
+README for Tumblr

 Description:
 This is an iOS demo application that is for the week 4 assignment of Codepath iOS for designers.